 You act willfully if you do something on purpose or if you act intentionally.
 Acting willfully does not imply that you intended to break the law.
 Acting willfully does not also mean that you intended to harm the victim.
 It means that you were aware of your actions and their impact on the victim.

 Any wound or physical injury that results from your direct application of physical force on another person qualifies as a traumatic condition.
-The traumatic condition does not require to be serious.
+The traumatic condition need not be serious.
 Even if the victim suffers a minor wound or injury, it will still qualify as a traumatic condition.

 Some of the injuries that may arise from your intentional application of force on your spouse or cohabitant include concussions, sprains, internal bleeding, broken bones, and bruises.
 All forms of injuries arising from strangulation or suffocation also qualify as traumatic conditions.

 For you to face charges under PC 273.5, the prosecutor must prove that your actions made the victim suffer the said traumatic condition.
-If the injury is a direct and probable cause of your actions, you are liable.
-The injury you inflict on the victim should be a direct cause of the traumatic condition.
+If the injury is a direct and probable cause of your actions, you may be guilty of the charge.
 It should be evident that if you had not inflicted the injuries on the victim, the traumatic condition would not have occurred.

 Spouse or Cohabitant

 You cannot face charges under the California PC 273.5 unless you inflict injuries on an intimate partner.
-The law outlines a spouse or cohabitant to be intimate partners.
+The law outlines a spouse or cohabitant to be an intimate partner.
 However, other parties may qualify as intimate partners, including a registered domestic partner.
-For the law, a cohabitant refers to a live-in girlfriend or boyfriend.
-Your fiance or a parent of your child also qualifies as intimate partners.
+Under the law, a cohabitant refers to a live-in girlfriend or boyfriend.
+Your fiancé(e) or the parent of your child also qualifies as an intimate partner.
 Any person with whom you have shared a serious dating relationship qualifies as an intimate partner, according to the law.

 For California law, a person can have more than one intimate partner at a time.
 A defendant may cohabit with several intimate partners.
 In defining an intimate partner, the court considers the type of relationship between the defendant and the partner.